mazharaa/get-data/README.md

 1. Save to your local home directory.
 2. Have installed Spark & MySql.
 3. Make sure your MySql has started.

+Input needed:
+1. MySql username and password.
+2. Your local database target.